gordonmurray/terraform_prometheus_digitalocean/readme.md

-Terraform Consul DigitalOcean
+Terraform Prometheus DigitalOcean
 ---------------------------

-A project to set up a small Consul cluster on DigitalOcean, using Terraform.
+A project to set up a small Prometheus instance on DigitalOcean, using Terraform.

 The images used to create the Droplets are premade using Packer.